 Every year more than 250,000 people travel to Salem, Massachusetts during October to experience its magick.
 The visitors range from respected Pagan Elders, to witches who make a yearly pilgrimage, to the mundane tourist looking for a fun time.
 All varying in levels of belief in magick as well as sanity.
 To say that reading in Salem during October is interesting is an understatement.
-For the last couple years I’ve had the honor of reading at Enchanted on Pickering Wharf.

 Despite my many years of reading tarot and while the vast majority of readings are smooth, during this time I think I’ve come across every type of difficult client and problem that one can come across while reading tarot professionally to the public.
 I present the following as case-studies of some of the worst readings for the purposes of teaching.
 Each reading mentioned is over two years old and personal details have been stripped.
 It is my hope that this will be helpful for anyone who reads professionally and comes across these circumstances.